nmandal/interview_prep/README.md

     - [x] 8.8 - Implement a circular queue
 - Binary Trees
     - [x] 9.2 - Test if a binary tree is symmetric
-    - [ ] 9.12 - Reconstruct a binary tree from traversal data
-- Heaps
-    - [ ] 10.2 - Sort an increasing-decreasing array
-- Searching
-    - [ ] 11.3 - Search a cyclically sorted array
-    - [ ] 11.9 - FInd the missing IP address
 - Hash Tables
     - [x] 12.1 - Test for palindrome permutations
     - [x] 12.2 - Is anonymous letter constructible?
     - [x] 12.6 - Find the nearest repreated entries in an array
-- Sorting
-    - [ ] 13.5 - Render a calendar
-- Binary Search Trees
-    - [ ] 14.4 - Compute the LCA in a BST
-    - [ ] 14.8 - The most visited pages problem
 - Recursion
     - [x] 15.3 - Generate permutations
 - Dynamic Programming
     - [x] 16.1 - Count the number of score combinations
     - [x] 16.3 - Count the number of ways to traverse a 2D array
-    - [ ] 16.6 - The knapsack problem
 - Greedy Algorithms and Invariants
     - [x] 17.4 - The 3-sum problem
 - Graphs
     - [x] 18.2 - Paint a Boolean matrix
-- Parallel Computing
-    - [ ] 19.8 - Implement a Timer class
-- Design Problems
-    - [ ] 20.16 - Design a recommendation system

 ### Famous Algorithms - 3/3
 - Medium